virgo-project/virgo/Teams/Communications/website/src/_stories/hello-world.md

 ---
 title: Hello World
 author: Peng Zhong
 bio: Based in Toronto, Peng is a regular contributor to Virgo.
 He is part of the team that maintains the Virgo website.
-He runs a Cosmos Validator at
 date: 2020-01-09
 ---